MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/privacy-options-in-office.md

 If users choose to **Install important and recommended updates for Office and other products**:

-- Recommended and important updates are automatically installed for the operating systems and Office 2016 applications.
+- Recommended and important updates are automatically installed for the operating system and Office 2016 applications.
 Users are notified about new optional software.

 - Applications can connect to support.office.com for updated Help content and can receive targeted Help content for the Office 2016 applications that are installed.